I will never rent or share your address.

 from creditors, and the supervision, of U.S. Bankruptcy Courts,

-while they attempt to reorganizae and return to profitability.
+while they attempt to reorganize and return to profitability.

 and advice to travellers on airline bankruptcies